 To connect to our services via a traditional telephone, call 312-626-6799.
-You will be prompted to enter the meeting ID, which is 662 604 990 for Sunday mornings and 288 932 690 for Saturday evenings.
+You will be prompted to enter the meeting ID, which is 706-849-468.
 Next, you will be prompted to enter your participant ID.
 We are not using participant IDs, so simply press #.
+Finally, you will be asked to enter the meeting password, which is 903886.
 You will then be able to hear the service as it takes place.

-To connect to our services via your computer or a smartphone, please click the button below.
+To connect to our services via your computer or a smartphone, please click the livestream button below.
 You will be prompted to download Zoom and then enter the “meeting.”
-You might be prompted to enter the meeting ID, which is 662 604 990 for Sunday mornings and 288 932 690 for Saturday evenings.
+You might be prompted to enter the meeting ID, which is 706-849-468 and the meeting password, which is 903886.
 You will then be able to view the service like you are watching a live video.

 We believe that God is the loving source and center of all being, that God's image is present in everyone, and that God is always working for the liberation of the vulnerable and oppressed.

 Our devoted staff is always looking for new opportunities to connect within and beyond the congregation.
 They would love to get to know you!

 Learn more about how we make a joyful noise to the Lord here at St. John's.

 St. John's provides a wide variety of service opportunities, because both those who need and those who serve reflect the diversity of our local body.

 Candlelight Service - Saturdays at 5 PM - online only until further notice